MirrorNetworking/Mirror/doc/Articles/Guides/HandlingDisconnecting.md

 # Handling client disconnects

-A networked application should implement disconnect-functionality - i.e. take the client to an offline scene, for example, and allow for the opportunity to reconnect.
+A networked application should implement disconnection functionality - i.e. take the client to an offline scene, for example, and allow for the opportunity to reconnect.

 _In case of a) the client itself terminating a connection or experiencing a disconnection, or b) the server dropping the client, the networked objects of which the client has authority will be destroyed by the server.
 This is the intended design; keep in mind [Authority](Authority.md) is a way of deciding who owns an object and has control over it; so these objects must have their ownership transferred to the server and/or other clients, if they are to 'survive' when their owner is disconnected._

 ## Acting on disconnects

 The NetworkManager has a [OnClientDisconnect](https://mirror-networking.com/docs/api/Mirror.NetworkManager.html#Mirror_NetworkManager_OnClientDisconnect_Mirror_NetworkConnection_) method that can be overridden to allow for custom functionality on the client when that client disconnects.
 For example:

 ```cs
 public class CustomNetworkManager : NetworkManager